OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 Press any key to continue
 ```

-## Add the server as an OpenNebula host
+## Configuring the Hypervisor host

 After the installation, the server runs only the frontend and needs to be added as a OpenNebula hypervisor to run VMs.
 The steps are: